kamoteshake/KS-Baseplate/README.md

 This system keeps `main` simple and extensible while allowing developers to use pre-built feature integrations as needed.

+# 🔐 Auth0 Integration (feature/auth0 branch)
+This branch adds **Auth0 authentication and JWT-protected GraphQL** on top of the `main` KS Baseplate template.
+Use this branch when you want a fullstack foundation with:

+- Auth0 login + redirect flow
+- Authenticated Apollo Client
+- JWT validation on the server
+- User info injected into the GraphQL context
+- Optional client-side UI protection helpers

+If you do not need authentication, use the `main` branch instead.

 # 🏁 Quick Start

 ## 1. **Create a new project from KS Baseplate (no git history)**